Rahul Dev

-Rahul Dev (born 27 September 1968) is an Indian actor and former model who predominantly works in Hindi, Telugu, Tamil, Kannada, and Malayalam language films and few Marathi, Bengali, Bhojpuri, Gujarati, Punjabi and Odia flims.
+Rahul Dev Kaushal (born 27 September 1968) is an Indian actor and former model who predominantly works in Hindi, Telugu, Tamil, Kannada, Malayalam and Odia language films He also participated in Bigg Boss (Hindi season 10) and was evicted on day 63.

 Early life

+Rahul Dev Kaushal was born on 27 September 1968 in New Delhi, India into a Punjabi Hindu Brahmin family with ancestral roots in a village in Jalandhar district.

-Rahul Dev and his brother Mukul Dev both are sons of Hari Dev who was an Assistant Commissioner of Police.
+Rahul Dev and his younger brother, Mukul Dev, were born to Hari Dev, who was an Assistant Commissioner of Police.
+Hari Dev died on April 17, 2019 at the age of 91.
+Their Punjab-born father had exposed the brothers to Afghan culture and could himself speak both Pashto and Farsi.

+Dev was educated at the St. Columba's School, Delhi.

+In 1993, while in his final year of college studying to be an engineer, he was discovered by fashion designer Rohit Khosla, who encouraged him to pursue modeling, a path he chose in 1994.

+He also has a sister, Rashmi.

 Career

+Model

+Dev was one of the top Indian male models of the 1990s, itself considered the best decade for Indian male models.
+For his professional work he often switched between Delhi and Mumbai, where had moved in 1996.
+He featured in ad commercials for important brands such as Tata and Raymond as well lifestyle and entertainment magazines.

+Dev started his career as a professional model in 1994 and retired from modeling in 2002 to focus more on acting.

+Actor

+Films

-He made his screen debut in the 2000 film Champion where he played a villainous role for which he was nominated for the 2001 Filmfare Best Villain Award.
+Dev made his screen debut in the 2000 film Champion where he played a villainous role for which he was nominated for the 2001 Filmfare Best Villain Award.
+He then moved into Malayalam cinema, playing the role of an assassin Sheik Imran in Amal Neerad's Sagar Alias Jacky Reloaded.
+(2009).
 He also appeared as a villain in the Punjabi movie Dharti in 2011.
-He then moved into Malayalam cinema, playing the role of an assassin Sheik Imran in Amal Neerad's Sagar Alias Jacky Reloaded.
-Four years later, he made a comeback with Sringaravelan.
+Two years later, he made a comeback with Sringaravelan.
+He appeared in Bhojpuri film Dulhan Chahi Pakistan Se 2 in 2018.

+Television

 In December 2013, Dev made his television debut, playing the role of the demon Arunasur in the mythological TV series Devon Ke Dev...Mahadev.
-He Participated in Bigg Boss (Hindi season 10) and Evicted in Day 63.
-He appeared in Bhojpuri film Dulhan Chahi Pakistan Se 2 in 2018.
-Rahul will soon be seen sharing screen space with Aftab in the upcoming crime thriller web series Poison 2.

 Personal life

+Relationships and family

 Dev's wife Rina died of cancer on 16 May 2009.
-The couple had been married for 11 years and have a son, Sidhart.
+The couple had been married for 11 years and have a son, Siddhant.
 Dev has spoken about the experience of being a single father.
-He is in a relationship with model and actress Mugdha Godse.
+As of 2020 he was in a relationship with model and actress Mugdha Godse.

-On 22 April 2019, his father, Hari Dev, who was an assistant commissioner of police died at the age of 91.
+Business ventures

+In 1994, when he became a model, Dev also opened his own company, Rap Overseas, producing and exporting leather garments.

+Cricket

+An enthusiast of cricket in his youth, Dev represented Delhi at under-19 level and was coached by the influential Gurcharan Singh.